+Customer's Deposit

-Customer's Deposit.
-Customer's deposit consists of amounts received by the Group from its customers as advance payments for the sale of services.
-These are recorded at face amount in the consolidated statement of financial position and recognized as revenue in profit or loss when the services for which the advances were made are rendered to the customers.
+Customer's deposit consists of amounts received by the Group from its customers as advance payments for the sale of goods.
+These are recorded at face amount in the consolidated statements of financial position and recognized as revenue in profit or loss when the goods for which the advances were made are delivered to the customers.